 ESCAFA (East Sussex Community and Faith Action) is a network of community groups, faith groups and individuals who are committed to welcoming and helping to integrate vulnerable Syrian families and other nationalities into East Sussex.

-EYTS supports young people from an ethnic background in Swansea.
-Its Asylum Seeker & Refugee Support Project offers guidance and support for asylum seekers; casework support for refugees; volunteer interpreters, job-search guidance and access to computers and help with benefits.
+EYTS supports young people aged 11-25 from an ethnic background in Swansea.
+It offers a range of projects, including an Asylum Seeker & Refugee Support Project, which offers guidance and support for asylum seekers; casework support for refugees; volunteer interpreters, job-search guidance and access to computers and help with benefits.
+It also runs a Syrian Support Scheme.

 Exeter City of Sanctuary is committed to building a culture of hospitality and warm welcome for asylum seekers and refugees in Exeter.
 The group undertakes awareness raising, campaigning, and events.